Welcome to Doom9's Forum, THE in-place to be for everyone interested in DVD conversion.

 Join Date: Dec 2010

-Is it possible to run the Hybrid tool to work in a batch?
+Is it possible to run the Hybrid tool to work in a batch to make hybrids from TV episodes?
 One folder of HDR files and another folder of DV files?

 Quote: